SamJUK/sdj.pw/content/posts/magento2-db-schema-diff.md

 author: "Me"
 draft: false
 ---
 Recently I came across an issue on a site where the `setup:db:status` would constantly report `Declarative Schema is not up to date` even after consecutive runs.
-Which was breaking the zero downtime deployments configured for the store.
+This was breaking the zero downtime deployment configuration for the store, as the CD process always saw DB updates to process.

+There seemed to be (at least at the time of writing) very little information / tooling on how to debug db schema issues.
+So after a bunch of reverse engineering Magento's implementation of DB Schema, I ended up creating a simple script that compares the current DB schema with the current configuration in the compiled `db_schema.xml`.

-In our case by using the script below we got the following output.
-Which we was able to attribute to error to the Amasty Rewards module, which was deferred to Amasty to resolve.
+The script that I created gave us the following output, which allowed me to attribute the bug to the Amasty Rewards module.
+And after a quick support ticket, we was able to get this resolved in a timely manner.
 ```
 Table ID: 409
   Operation: add_column